YongzanLiu/yongzanliu.github.io/_pages/research.md

 author_profile: true
 ---

+Each project has associated paper(s) for reference.
+For more details, please refer to our papers listed in the Publications page.

 ## Hydraulic Fracture Monitoring and Characterization Using Distributed Fiber-Optic Sensing Data

 Hydraulic fracturing with plug-and-perf completion technique along horizontal wellbore is widely used in the economic development of unconventional reservoirs.
 Well performance is directly linked to the stimulated fracture geometry.